Committee for Safeguarding National Security

-The Committee for Safeguarding National Security of the Hong Kong Special Administrative Region is a committee established by the Government of Hong Kong as a result of the enactment of the Hong Kong national security law by the Standing Committee of the National People's Congress.
-It is supervised by and accountable to the Central People's Government (State Council).
+The Committee for Safeguarding National Security of the Hong Kong Special Administrative Region is a national security committee established by the Government of Hong Kong under the Article 12 of the Hong Kong national security law.
+The committee is supervised and accountable to the Central People's Government of China.

-The committee is chaired by the Chief Executive, as stated in Article 13 of the law.
+The committee is chaired by the Chief Executive, as stated in the Article 13 of the law.
 The committee's other members are the Chief Secretary for Administration, the Financial Secretary, the Secretary for Justice, the Secretary for Security, the Commissioner of Police, the head of the department for safeguarding national security of the Hong Kong Police Force, the Director of Immigration, the Commissioner of Customs and Excise, and the Director of the Chief Executive's Office.